Seeed-Studio/wiki-documents/docs/Grove-Dual-Button.md

 Grove - Dual Button includes 2 buttons, enables you control two signal channel with one grove module.
 With 4 different color keycaps provided, you can freely adjust the color combination as needed.

-Grove - Dual Button is a general input button designed to control the independent two different systems.
 The button is simply driven by the GPIO Digital Pins.
 When the button is pressed, the Pins can reach a LOW signal from the button; on the other hand, when it is in the loosen state, Pins will always gain a HIGH signal until it is pressed.

 <p style="text-align:center"><a href="https://www.seeedstudio.com/Grove-Dual-Button-p-4529.html" target="_blank"><img src="https://github.com/SeeedDocument/wiki_english/raw/master/docs/images/get_one_now_small.png" width="200" height="38"  border=0 /></a></p>